ultasun/schooldb/README.md

 # MySQL

-The intended DBMS for this is *MySQL*.
+The intended DBMS for this schema is *MySQL*.

 # Credits